napari/napari/docs/source/developers/PROFILING.md

 # Profiling

-In comparison to performance tracing profiling does not provide information about time of events but provide combined information about time of execution of functions and allow producing call graph which simplify tracing relations between functions.
+In contrast to performance tracing, profiling does not provide information about the timing of events, but instead provides combined information about the total time of execution of each function.
+It also produces a call graph that simplifies understanding the call relationship between functions.

 ![Example part of execution graph](images/execution_graph.png)

-The basic tool for perform profile is build in python module `cProfile`.
-For profile whole script use:
+The basic tool for profile in Python is the built-in module `cProfile`.
+To profile an entire script, use the call:

 ```bash
 python -m cProfile path_to_script.py
 ```

-The output of this call will be such table:
+The output will be a table similar to this one:

 ```
          2334264 function calls (2267576 primitive calls) in 2.242 seconds